donaldsonlab/PhAT/README.md

 # Fiber Photometry GUI by CU Boulder's Donaldson Lab

+**A detailed protocol for the installation, use and modifcation of this software can be found on bioRxiv at: https://www.biorxiv.org/content/10.1101/2023.03.14.532489v1.full**

 ## Installation Instructions

 **New Users: Follow the instructions below to install the GUI**